-And don’t forget communication tools.
-You’re probably going to need to chat with your coworkers and collaborate on projects.
-Applications like Slack, Google Docs, Dropbox, and Loom can help you stay in sync with people.
+You'll also need the right communication tools to chat with your coworkers and collaborate on projects.
+Applications like Slack , Google Docs , Dropbox , and Loom can help you stay in sync with people.

 #10 - Keep A Task List

-When you work in an office, you’re constantly in contact with your boss, who helps you know what needs to be done when.
-When you work from home, that physical proximity is gone.
+Office workers are constantly in contact with the boss, who helps them know what needs to be done and when.
+With remote working, that physical proximity is gone.
 You have an increased responsibility to identify important tasks and get them done.

 In his book The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results, Gary Keller writes:

 "Getting extraordinary results is all about creating a domino effect in your life.
 Toppling dominoes is pretty straightforward.
 You line them up and tip over the first one...Highly successful people know this.
 So every day they line up their priorities anew, find the lead domino, and whack away at it until it falls."